Calochortus uniflorus

 Calochortus uniflorus is a species of flowering plant in the lily family known by the common names Monterey mariposa lily and large-flowered star-tulip.
 It is native to western Oregon and to California as far south as San Luis Obispo County.
 It grows in moist areas, such as meadows, in coastal hills and lower-elevation mountains.
 Most of the populations are found in the Coast Ranges, but some occur in the Cascades and in the foothills of the Sierra Nevada.

-Calochortus uniflorus is a perennial herb producing a short, unbranching stem generally less than 5 centimeters tall.
-The basal leaf is up to 40 centimeters long and does not wither by flowering; there may be one or more shorter leaves farther up the stem.
-The inflorescence is a loose cluster of 1 to 5 erect, bell-shaped flowers.
+Calochortus uniflorus is a perennial herb producing a short, unbranching stem typically less than 5 centimeters tall.
+The basal leaf is up to 40 centimeters long and does not wither by flowering; there may be one or more shorter leaves higher up the stem.
+The inflorescence is a loose cluster of 1 to 5 upright, bell-shaped flowers.
 Each flower has three petals up to about 3 centimeters long and three shorter sepals beneath.
-The petals are white to pink in color and may have purple spotting near the bases.
+The petals are white to pink and may have purple spotting near the bases.
 The fruit is a capsule up to 2.5 centimeters long.